hmrc/self-assessment-end-to-end-service-guide/source/documentation/index.md

 The user journeys in this guide are only examples.
 Other use cases are also possible.

-This guide relates to the annual Self Assessment process, not the [Making Tax Digital quarterly Income Tax process](https://developer.service.hmrc.gov.uk/api-documentation/docs/api?filter=income-tax).
+This guide relates to the annual Self Assessment process, not Making Tax Digital for Income Tax.

 ## Overview